deveel/deveel.webhooks/docs/basic_usage_send.md

             // this call adds the basic services for sending of webhooks services.AddWebhooks(webhooks => {
+                // Optional: if not configured by you, the service
+                // will use the default configurations..
                 webhooks.ConfigureDelivery(delivery => {
                     // Instructs the sender to sign the webhooks delivery.SignWebhooks = true;